Ask Bible Questions: What Judaism, Christianity, and Islam Teach About Seeking Answers in Scripture

 FAQs

-What does Jesus say about asking questions in prayer?
+What did Jesus promise about asking questions or making requests in his name?

 0 Community answers